 My name is Jonas Dupuich and I am a Northern California bonsai enthusiast.
-I study and write about bonsai with guidance from Boon Manakitivipart, and I am a founding member of Bay Island Bonsai.
+I run Bonsai Tonight and study and write about bonsai with guidance from Boon Manakitivipart.
 Contact me at jonas at bonsaitonight dot com; send bonsai questions to Ask Bonsai Tonight.